qiluge/ontology/docs/specifications/cli_user_guide.md

 #### 1.1.3 Consensus Parameters

---disableconsensus
+--enableconsensus
-The disableconsensus parameter is used to shut down the network consensus.
-When starting the synchronization node, it is recommended to turn this parameter on and turn off the network consensus.
-The default is to enable network consensus.
+The enableconsensus parameter is used to turn the consensus on.
+If the current node will startup as a bookkeeper node, must enable this flag.
+The default is disable.

 --maxtxinblock
 The maxtxinblock parameter is used to set the maximum transaction number of a block.
 The default value is 50000.